jakeqaverch/EDA/README.md

 -Nothing signfiicant here.

 ### Additional Group Analysis
 - Department-wise analysis.
+SHOULD THIS BE HERE
-- Tenure and tenure by department.
+- Tenure and tenure by level.
-- Compensation analysis.
+- Compensation (bonus %) analysis.
 - Junior Employees: Junior salespeople have above-average tenure and below-average compensation.
 - Location-based analysis: High number of junior employees in SFO, fewer in Boston.